-This edited 2019 contribution to INMR by James Brady, an experienced Certified Level III Infrared Thermographer, reports on findings from line inspections conducted on behalf of utilities based in Florida, USA.
-These power suppliers share operation of a crucial transmission line that experienced insulator failures.
-Annual visual and infrared inspections intended to identify threats to reliability proved effective in rooting out certain issues but were not able to predict impending failures of polymeric insulators due to corona activity.
-Corona is not detectable through infrared inspection and its potentially destructive impact is also still not fully appreciated within the power industry.
+This edited 2019 contribution to INMR by James Brady, a Certified Level III Infrared Thermographer, reports on findings from line inspections conducted on behalf of two utilities based in the State of Florida.
+These power suppliers share operation of a crucial transmission line that experienced insulator failures and therefore contracted a comprehensive inspection of this asset.
+Although both utilities had been conducting annual visual and infrared inspections to identify threats to reliability, failures were still experienced, suspected as being linked to corona activity.
+Corona is not detectable from infrared inspection and its potentially destructive impact is still not fully appreciated within the power industry.

 Corona is an electrical discharge in the high electric field region of an insulator.
 This generally occurs in the vicinity of conducting surfaces but sometimes also near insulating surfaces due to ionization processes in air involving transfer of electrons being ‘knocked out’ of orbit and recaptured by atoms.
 This ‘recombination’ event releases energy in the form of light photons and is the glow commonly observed on transmission lines during low light conditions.
 The same effect can also be observed during daytime using solar blind UV cameras.